 Senior District Consultant

 Rob Schamberg has served as a CASEL senior district advisor since 2011.
-Rob supports several CASEL collaborating districts, most notably Austin Independent School District in Texas and the Washoe County School District in Nevada.
-He is currently serving Boston Public Schools and Boston After School and Beyond as they partner to align SEL during the school day and in out-of-school time.
+Rob has supported several CASEL collaborating districts, most notably Austin Independent School District in Texas, Washoe County School District in Nevada, and Boston Public Schools/Boston After School and Beyond in Massachusetts.

 Rob has 30 years of experience as an educational leader in California.
 As superintendent in two school districts, he led major improvements in student achievement through strengthening curriculum and instruction, implementing positive youth development practices, engaging youth and staff in adventure learning, deepening community involvement and partnerships, bringing fiscal stability, and improving infrastructure and technology.
 He implemented innovative programs with successful youth outcomes during his nine years of service in the Black Oak Mine Unified School District on the Georgetown Divide.
 In 2007, 2008, and 2010 “the Divide” was named by America’s Promise as one of the “100 Best Communities for Youth.”
 Rob was named Environmental Administrator of the Year in 2007 by the American River Conservancy.

 Prior to serving as a superintendent, Rob was a high school teacher and administrator, an elementary school principal, and a district leader in several positions.
 He was a founding board member of Georgetown Divide Ready by 21® Inc. and the El Dorado County Community Health Center.
 He also has served on the board of the El Dorado County Western Slope Boys and Girls Club and as Chair of San Francisco Bay Inner City Outings.
 Rob earned a bachelor’s degree in applied physics and information sciences at the University of California, San Diego, along with a teaching credential from the University of California, Berkeley.
 He obtained a master’s degree in educational leadership from California State University, Hayward.